Friday 10 April 2020

-In a couple of weeks, a fresh edition of New Irish Genealogy Resources
+A fresh edition of New Irish Genealogy Resources has been

-during the week beginning 30 March.
-Following the same popular and easy-to-use format
+published today.
+It follows the same popular and easy-to-use format as

-as all previous editions, the new edition will provide brief details of
+all previous editions, providing brief details of all* brand-new and

-all* brand-new and upgraded Irish genealogy records released in the nine
+upgraded Irish genealogy records released in the nine years from January

 It's been a golden period for Irish family